Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 In his prayer, Paul was asking the Lord to fill the Colossians with the knowledge of His will.
 Where do we learn the knowledge of God’s will?
 It is in the Bible, in the gospel which reveals Christ to us.

 Paul and Timothy’s prayer is certainly applicable to us today, because so often people are encouraged to look beyond the Bible for further knowledge and wisdom, supposedly from God, but coming from outside sources.
 As an example, almost all the cults have additional books of knowledge, whether the book of Mormon, or the teachings of The Watchtower, or the writings of Mary Baker Eddy who founded the Christian Scientists.
 We also have the additional so-called wisdom of the Koran and other writings which many would put on the same level as the Bible.
-And closer to home, in many churches which confess to be Bible believing, there is still a temptation to go outside of the Word of God to be filled the knowledge of His will through all spiritual wisdom and understanding.
+And closer to home, in many churches which confess to be Bible believing, there is still a temptation to go outside of the Word of God in an effort to be “filled the knowledge of his will through all spiritual wisdom and understanding.”

 As an example, one of the most popular devotional books today, entitled Jesus Calling, is written by Sarah Young, who describes in the introduction how Jesus spoke to her and told her what to write.
 Although she says her writing isn’t inspired, she describes how the Lord expressly told her what to write.
 Because of that it is written in the first person as though Jesus is directly speaking, and that is the reason for the title, Jesus Calling.